Use of Cryptography in Malware Obfuscation: Towards Evasive Techniques: The Hash-then-Decrypt Construct

 \section{Towards Evasive Techniques: The Hash-then-Decrypt Construct}

 We now turn our attention to obfuscation techniques that evade detection (under our model).
-The construct given in this section is derived from a similar construct based on environmental variables which first appears in~\cite{riordan-environ}.
-Let $\text{Enc}$ and $\text{Dec}$ be the encryption and decryption functions of a semantically secure symmetric key encryption scheme.
+The construct given in this section is derived from a similar construct based on environmental variables which first appears in~\cite{riordan-environ}. {The construct given in this section is theoretical in nature as it is not useful according to our definition.
+However, we present it here because its security is the basis of a practical construct based on environment variables to be presented in the next section.} Let $\text{Enc}$ and $\text{Dec}$ be the encryption and decryption functions of a semantically secure symmetric key encryption scheme.
 Let $H$ be a cryptographic hash function.
 Given the program $P$ and its block $B$, to be obfuscated, the obfuscator $\mathcal{O}$ does the following:

 where the key is selected from the key space of the symmetric encryption scheme.
 The obfuscator then creates the program $P'$, which is the same as $P$ except that $B$ is replaced by the block:

 Here the routine KeyFinder() simply samples a random key from the key space.
 We now discuss the security and utility of this obfuscator.